kjhollen/kjhollen.github.io/about.md

 permalink: /about/
 ---

-Kate Hollenbach is an artist, programmer, and educator based in Los Angeles, California.
+Kate Hollenbach is an artist, programmer, and educator based in Chicago, Illinois and Los Angeles, California.
 She develops and examines interactive systems and new technologies relating body, gesture, and physical space.
 Her recent work includes <em>phonelovesyoutoo</em>, an Android application that lovingly watches its user’s activities by capturing video from the phone’s front camera, back camera, and screen.
 Through the application, Kate generates video works to understand what mobile devices see when they observe human bodies and how human presence is split between physical and virtual planes.